top of page

 • 3 min read

-If you need to use a U.S. document in Mexico, you will almost always need an apostille.
-Since both the United States and Mexico are members of the Hague Convention, the apostille certifies the authenticity of signatures and seals on documents issued or notarized in California.
+If you need to use documents from California in Mexico, you will almost always need an apostille.
+Since both the United States and Mexico are members of the Hague Apostille Convention, the apostille certifies the authenticity of signatures and seals so your documents are legally accepted in Mexico.

 Documents Commonly Apostilled for Mexico